hassancodeanwar/CheScan-AI/README.md

 # CheScan-AI
 ## Description

-CheScan-AI is an innovative project built with a focus on leveraging artificial intelligence for scalable and efficient solutions.
-This repository contains the source code and resources to get started with CheScan-AI.
-It is primarily written in TypeScript, with additional use of JavaScript, HTML, and CSS.
+CheScan-AI is a web application that integrates the `PoweredPneumoniaDiagnosis` AI model to provide intelligent diagnostics for pneumonia.
+The project combines advanced machine learning capabilities with a user-friendly web interface built using modern web technologies.

 ## Features

+- **AI Integration:** Utilizes the `PoweredPneumoniaDiagnosis` AI model for pneumonia detection.
 - **TypeScript-Powered:** The core logic of the project is built using TypeScript for type safety and maintainability.
-- **AI-Driven:** Implements artificial intelligence algorithms and models to deliver intelligent solutions.
-- **Web-Based:** Built with web technologies like HTML, CSS, and JavaScript, ensuring cross-platform compatibility.
+- **Web-Based:** Built with HTML, CSS, and JavaScript for a responsive and accessible interface.
 - **StackBlitz Integration:** Developed and integrated with StackBlitz for a seamless cloud-based development experience.

 ## Language Composition